grscheller/neovim-notes/notes/10-Configuration.md

 The /after directory is useful when you want to override or add to the distributed defaults or system-wide settings.

-To see the default search locations and search order, do a
+To see the default search locations and search order,

 ```vim
    :help after/directory